 Imagine how exciting a tour it will be while flying over the highest altitude in the world.
 It's a once-in-a-lifetime moment.
 Capturing the scenic terrains on camera and witnessing it from a close range is a sublime experience.
 It is a dream for many to reach the Everest Base Camp.
 There are several ways by which you can go to the base camp, and the best available option is Everest Base Camp Helicopter Tour.

 People prefer the Everest Base Camp by doing a two-week-long trek.
-But in recent times, tourists fancy Everest Helicopter Tour because of its unique travel experience.
+But in recent times, tourists fancy the Everest Helicopter Tour because of its unique travel experience.
 The forty-minute scenic flight from Kathmandu to Lukla gives a stunning view of the giant peaks of Khumbu.
 Most tourists want to bring their children on the tour if possible.
 To address such issues, a helicopter tour to Everest base camp fits the best.
 There are no age restrictions for this tour, and thus, more and more tourists favour this style of outing.

 Safety comes in the first place, no matter what you do.
 To make your Everest Base Camp Helicopter Tour safer, tour companies in Nepal offer sophisticated helicopters with veteran pilots.
 These companies also provide ground photo and video services in Kala Patthar and Everest Base Camp.
-The trip also covers a fantastic breakfast at Everest View Hotel, also known as the viewpoint of Mt.
+The trip also covers a fantastic breakfast at Everest View Hotel, known as the viewpoint of Mt.
 Everest.

 3. Kathmandu Durbar Square

 Kathmandu Durbar Square is one of the most visited places by tourists in Kathmandu.
-Often termed as Basantapur Durbar Square, it is a 30-minute walk from Thamel.
+Often termed Basantapur Durbar Square, it is a 30-minute walk from Thamel.
 This area has a long history that ranges from the powerful rulers of Nepal to the hippie era at Freak Street.
 The name of the city Kathmandu came from the word Kasthamandap, an ancient building that lies in Kathmandu Durbar Square.

 The entrance fee for foreign nationals is NPR 1000.
 But for tourists from SAARC countries, the entry fee is NPR 150.
-There are many places inside the Kathmandu Durbar Square premise where you can visit to make your day trip memorable.
+There are many places inside the Kathmandu Durbar Square premise that you can visit to make your day trip memorable.
 The major attractions for tourists in this place are The Kumari Ghar, Taleju Bhawani Temple, Hanuman Dhoka Palace Museum, Basantapur Square, Freak Street, and many more.
-You can witness the artefacts, royal belongings, and the personal belongings of Late King Tribhuvan Bir Bikram Shah in the Tribhuvan Museum at the Durbar Square.
+You can witness the artefacts, royal belongings, and personal belongings of Late King Tribhuvan Bir Bikram Shah in the Tribhuvan Museum at Durbar Square.